Beginners’ Guide

 Why does a wildflower meadow need cutting at all?
 Can’t it just be left?

-If you do not remove the grass from a meadow at least once a year, new grass will grow through the old and it will, within two or three years, get tussocky and matted and wildflowers will not be able to survive in the thicket of grass.
+If you do not remove the vegetation from a perennial meadow at least once a year, new grass will grow through the old and it will, within two or three years, get tussocky and matted and wildflowers will not be able to thrive in the thicket of grass.
 Most land generally wants to revert to woodland.
-Without any intervention it would soon start to become scrub, bramble and trees.
+Without any intervention it soon starts to become bramble, scrub and trees.

 What options are there for cutting and removing the grass and when is the best time?

 There are various ways of removing fully grown grass.
-If you have a farmer nearby who cuts and bales their own meadows for hay or silage they might be willing to cut yours as well.
-If your site is too steep to cut, too wet, or inaccessible to machinery, then grazing with livestock, often borrowed for the purpose, is the other option.
-Alternatively, if you have a small area, you could scythe or strim it, leaving it for a couple of days to dry off, then rake it off.
+At field scale, it is by cutting and baling (for hay, or silage), and/or by grazing with livestock.
+If you don’t have your own machinery or livestock, find out who locally does.
+A farmer may love to cut your meadow in exchange for the hay or silage crop, or would appreciate the grazing, at the right time for you.
+If your site is too steep to cut, too wet, or inaccessible to machinery, then grazing with livestock (sheep, ponies or cows generally) is often the only option.
+If you have a garden meadow, you could scythe it, cut it with shears, or strim it (with a blade attachment) in stages, leaving it for a couple of days to dry off, then rake it off.

 Is it important when you cut and/or graze?

 Yes.
 The meadow needs to be allowed to grow up into long grass and the wildflowers to flower.
-This means closing the gate to the meadow to livestock and machinery from generally March through to at least June.
+This means closing the gate to the meadow to livestock and machinery from generally March through to at least July.
 When it is cut varies a great deal and depends on the weather conditions and whether you are leaving the wildflowers to set seed that year (in which case it could be cut as late as the end of August).
-When you cut does have an effect on the plant species; cutting every year in early June means annual meadow plants like yellow rattle will be removed before they have had a chance to set seed.
-Repeated late cuts in August will favour more dominant later flowering species like common knapweed.
+When you cut does have an effect on the plant species; cutting in early June means annual meadow plants like yellow rattle will be removed before they have had a chance to set seed.
+Repeated late cuts in August will favour later flowering species, like common knapweed, which can become dominant.
+It is therefore beneficial to vary the cutting times year on year.
+However wait until yellow rattle has set seed if you want to retain it.

 If you are managing your meadow in particular for its wildlife – long grass and an abundance of flowers are a fantastic wildlife habitat – then the later the cut the better, benefitting butterflies and other insects like grasshoppers, crickets and beetles.
-This is not always feasible if you are using a contractor to cut your meadow for its hay or silage crop.
+This is not always feasible if you are using a contractor to cut a meadow as a hay or silage crop.
 They will often want to cut your grass in early summer when it is more nutritionally valuable to livestock.
-You can mitigate the loss of wildlife habitat by leaving at least 2 metres, if not more, of uncut margins (known as ‘headlands’) around the edge of the meadow.

 Does the grass necessarily need to be removed once it is cut?